-\subsubsection{Illustrative Example: Baryonification of N-Body Simulations}
+\subsubsection{Illustrative example: baryonification of N-body simulations}

 U-Net architectures excel at the baryonification problem introduced earlier.
-Networks learn mappings from dark matter density to multiple gas properties:
+Networks learn mappings from dark matter density to multiple gas properties,

-where $\rho_\text{DM}$, $\rho_\text{gas}$, and $\rho_\text{HI}$ denote dark matter, gas, and neutral hydrogen densities respectively at spatial position $\mathbf{x}$, with $\theta$ representing the network parameters.
-Training on hydrodynamical simulations, these surrogates add realistic baryon physics to computationally cheaper dark matter simulations \citep[][see \textbf{Figure~\ref{fig7}}]{Bernardini2022}.
+where $\rho_\text{DM}$, $\rho_\text{gas}$, and $\rho_\text{HI}$ denote dark matter, gas, and neutral hydrogen densities, respectively, at spatial position $\mathbf{x}$, with $\theta$ representing the network parameters.
+Training on hydrodynamical simulations, these surrogates add realistic baryon physics to computationally cheaper dark matter simulations \citep[][see \textbf{Figure~\ref{fig2}}]{Bernardini2022}.
 The network takes projected dark matter density fields as input and predicts corresponding gas density and neutral hydrogen distributions.
-Once trained, this surrogate can ``paint'' gas physics onto dark matter-only simulations that would be computationally prohibitive to run with full hydrodynamics.
+Once trained, this surrogate can ``paint'' gas physics onto dark matter--only simulations that would be computationally prohibitive to run.

-Applications of such multi-scale mapping extend across astrophysical scales.
+Applications of such multiscale mapping extend across astrophysical scales.
 For galaxy clusters, \citet{Chadayammuri2023} train U-Nets to predict X-ray observables from dark matter mass maps.
 Their network learns the complex relationship between dark matter and hot gas emission, predicting projected gas density, temperature, and X-ray surface brightness.
-At galactic scales, \citet{Hirashima2025} employ similar architectures to accelerate galaxy simulations by learning pre- to post-supernova gas state mappings.
+At galactic scales, \citet{Hirashima2025} employ similar architectures to accelerate galaxy simulations by learning pre- to postsupernova gas state mappings.
 Rather than explicitly simulating each explosion, their network learns how supernova feedback transforms the surrounding gas.